kedro-org/kedro-viz/inspection-adapter-tickets/README.md

 All seven sub-tickets are implemented in this branch / workstream (not yet merged to `main`).
 Two follow-ups remain outside the seven tickets: frontend jest-snapshot regeneration and the lite-mode degradation UX — both owed to the frontend team.

-Removing the old live-graph traversal is a separate, gated follow-up that fires after parity is signed off and the Kedro floor is raised — out of scope of these seven tickets.
+Removing the old live-graph traversal is **done** (Phase 4 / D21): the adapter is the only graph engine and there is no live fallback.
+The two consumers that still relied on the old builders — the notebook visualizer and the VSCode extension — were deliberately deferred (see `phase4_deletion_decisions.md`).

 ## Decisions already in